gokul-krishnan-gs/python-projects/README.md

 ## 🎯 Why This Repo?

 This repository reflects my learning journey in Python.
-Projects here are built with pure Python using foundational concepts .
+Projects here are built with pure Python using foundational concepts.

+---

 ## 🚀 How to Use